hawk2012/rubypython/README.md

 5. The path to the installed Ruby is added to the global system configuration files (`/etc/bash.bashrc` and `/etc/profile') for all users.

-6. **Success Message**: If everything went smoothly, an installation completion message is displayed.
+6. If everything went smoothly, an installation completion message is displayed.

 ### How to use: